jckail/crypto_trader/README.md

 This is just a fun side project to better understand crypto currency and its correlations to other data sources such as social mentions, prices of rare materials in foreign countries, or even us stock prices.

-This is just a sample of my skill set on a off hours passion project.
-I haven't yet created a real how to doc or workflow but thats coming soon.

 All that is needed at this time is to download awscli to your local and running aws_config.
 Then running the balpha_runner.sh file under alpha, this should launch the runner with hourly params.

 If you'd like to setup cron jobs and deploy on ec2 its fully compatible to run hourly or even minute runner due to the fact most of the python is multithreaded.

-Alpha:
+Alpha: (80% Completion)

 Data Ingestion aquistion and storage

-Omega:
+Omega: (50% Completion Not Published to Public Repo)

 Automation of reporting/ machine learning components to detect trends amongst data sets.
-Unfortunately I haven't had enough time in the past few months to work on this component as much as I hoped and cut out all of the "half baked" step wise regression and k means clustering python it had been working but I didn't have the time to correct some noise in the data models.
-So to save you the hassle of working with crappy models I took it out.
-If you would like these anyways please feel free to hit me up via my contact information below.
+*Unfortunately I haven't had enough time in the past few months to work on this component as much as I hoped and cut out all of the "half baked" step wise regression and k means clustering python to save the time and frustration.
+(I currently do this for a living)
+Just Plug and Play with your favorite ML After you get the data.

 I recommend using dbt to manage data models if you decide to warehouse i.e. Redshift/Postgres the data, sadly it does not currently support Athena.